Spirit photography: Ghost camera apps

 Smartphone applications that place images of ghosts, aliens and monsters into actual pictures have been used for pranks or to try to fool people into thinking they are real images of ghosts.
 The apps are customizable allowing the user to place the ghost anywhere within a photo, rotate it, adjust its transparency, and erase parts.
 In 2014, there were over 250 ghost related applications for Android phones, one of the most popular being GhostCam: Spirit Photography.
 This app was used in a hoax that was used to generate publicity.
 The group named Ghosts of New England Research Society began publishing hoaxed ghost photos as authentic, hoping to promote an episode of Discovery Channel's American Haunting that the group appeared in.
 The photo showed a ghostly figure in a restaurant.
 Biddle spotted the forgery on Facebook and noticed that the "ghost" looked like a well documented photo called The Madonna of Bachelor's Grove taken by the Ghost Research Society in 1991.
 It is unclear if the Ghosts of New England Research Society posted the photos knowing they were hoaxes or if they were fooled by the restaurant owner who sent them the photo.
 It was determined that the app was using The Madonna of Bachelor's Grove without permission and was removed after this incident.

 Another app called Ghost Camera Prank was used by a ghost tour group Facebook page, claiming a client had taken it.
 Tkay Anderson, co-founder of the Facebook page There's a (ghost) App For That was able to find the specific ghost used in the faked photo.
 Other clues were that the "ghost" was sharper than the rest of the picture, the ghost was black and white while the rest of the picture was in colour and the ghost was calculated to be about 11 feet tall.

-As of 2018, the appeal and novelty of the ghost cam apps has begun to wear off, although there are still people who will attempt to pass off the results of these apps as authentic.
+As of 2018, the appeal and novelty of the ghost cam apps have begun to wear off, although there are still people who will attempt to pass off the results of these apps as authentic.
 Pranksters will try to fool their friends or families but sometimes the prank can go too far when their targets believe the hoax is true.
 Others, such as the owners of pubs, hotels or ghost hunting tours will try to profit from the photos by increasing their clientele or raising their prices.